esther-wenxi-liao/college-football-rivalry-index/README.md

   https://georgiadogs.com/sports/football/opponent-history/university-of-alabama/28

 This page documents every matchup between UGA and Alabama from **1895 to 2025**.

-For the initial model, I curated a subset of recent games with detailed box-score statistics.
-The pipeline is designed to incorporate additional historical games as more data is added.
+This model was originally built ahead of the 2025 SEC Championship using a curated subset of recent games with detailed box-score statistics.
+Following the conclusion of the championship, the pipeline is designed to remain continuously updatable, allowing newly played games and additional historical matchups to be seamlessly incorporated.
+The goal is not a static snapshot, but a living model that evolves as this rivalry continues to be written.

 ---